History of Christian thought on persecution and tolerance: Protestant Christian thought

-Colin Gunton and Richard Swinburn use traditional motifs in order to creatively reinterpret atonement theories in ways which are not reliant on beliefs rejected by most contemporary Christians such as demonology or the belief in witches.
-They do not employ the morally objectionable transfer of liability and still effectively convey their belief that Christ's death is more than just a moral example.
+Colin Gunton and Richard Swinburn use traditional motifs to creatively reinterpret atonement theories in ways that are not reliant on beliefs rejected by most contemporary Christians, such as demonology or the belief in witches.
+They do not employ the morally objectionable transfer of liability and still effectively convey their belief that Jesus's death is more than just a moral example.

 Today's debates over inclusivity reach to the heart of what it means to be a Christian both theologically and practically.
 Bruce L. McCormack says that is why Karl Barth's theology of neo-orthodoxy remains popular even in the "post-modern" twenty-first century.
-Though Barth advocates the exclusive Christ-centered discipleship of orthodoxy, his view is also inherently inclusive, since, in his view, every human is among those God has set apart for that discipleship.
+Though Barth advocates the exclusive Jesus-centered discipleship of orthodoxy, his view is also inherently inclusive, since, in his view, every human is among those God has set apart for that discipleship.

 Contemporary global persecution and sociology

-"The exceptional character of persecution in the Latin west since the twelfth century has lain not in the scale or savagery of particular persecutions, ... but in its capacity for sustained long-term growth.
+"The exceptional character of persecution in the Latin West since the twelfth century has lain not in the scale or savagery of particular persecutions, ... but in its capacity for sustained long-term growth.
 The patterns, procedures and rhetoric of persecution, which were established in the twelfth century, have given it the power of infinite and indefinite self-generation and self-renewal."

 Tolerance, as a value, has grown out of humanity's experiences with social conflict and persecution, and is part of the legacy garnered from this.
 But there are also ideals similar to the concept of modern tolerance throughout the history of Christian thought (and philosophy and other religious thought) that can be seen as the long and somewhat torturous "prehistory" of tolerance.
 The Peace of Westphalia in 1648 included the first statement of freedom of religion in modern history.
 In the twenty-first century, nearly all contemporary societies in the world include religious freedom in their constitutions or other national proclamations in support of human rights.
 However, at the symposium on law and religion in 2014, Michelle Mack said: "Despite what appears to be near-universal expression of commitment to religious human rights, ... violations of freedom of religion and belief, including acts of severe persecution, occur with fearful frequency."
 In 1981, Israeli scholar Yoram Dinstein wrote that freedom of religion is "the most persistently violated human right in the annals of the species".
 In 2018, the U.S. Department of State, which releases annual reports in which it documents varying types of restrictions which are imposed on religious freedom around the world, detailed country by country, the violations of religious freedom which are taking place in approximately 75% of the 195 countries in the world.